steelcutoatmeal/ryanbagley.com_retired/README.md

 This ensures the smallest image size is always loaded.
 On top of that, native lazy loading is utilized to only load images until they are in view.

 ### Generating Images
 The image script runs at build time via npm script.
-When running `npm run build`, the script runs before Hugo's build command does.
+When running `npm run build:prod`, the script runs before Hugo's build command does.
 If you only run `hugo`, it is possible you will get errors due to missing assets.
 So using the npm script is always recommended.

+## Service Worker
+A service worker template is rendered on every build.
+This template auto-generates the app name, site url, and version number at compile time.
+However, a helper Node script is used to attach the list of assets to cache post-build.
+This is done because assets are fingerprinter at build time with a hash.
+However, the helper script runs via npm script with the `npm run build:prod` script.

+The worker caches all JS, CSS, Image, and Font assets.
+Once the site is loaded on a client, assets are cached and moving forward, every request for them is intercepted and local version is loaded instead.